-VirtualTraining records energy as work and everywhere in apps you can see energy in kJ's only.
-If you want to convert energy into kCals, see below.
+VirtualTraining records energy as work and everywhere in apps you can see the energy in kJ's only.
+If you want to convert energy into kcals, see below.

 Work or Energy (Joules) = Power (Watts) x Time (Seconds)